 Another consideration for the hotter months is humidity—an important factor for a North Carolina tiny home.
 You’ll want a reliable and efficient HVAC system in your home, and may want to explore other options for dehumidifying your tiny home as well.
 This will work in tandem with your insulation and framing to keep the hot out and cold in.

-Investing in solar power for your North Carolina tiny home is also a great idea.
-Ask us about the solar-equipped homes we’ve built in the past.
-We recommend a ground mounted array for a semi-permanent tiny home setup.
-Additionally, housing the heavy batteries in a separate outbuilding will allow you to make the most of your tiny home’s precious square footage while living an off-grid, eco-friendly lifestyle if you choose.
+If you’re opting for an off-grid lifestyle, investing in solar power is also a good idea.
+If the set-up of your North Carolina tiny home is permanent or semi-permanent, we recommend a ground mounted solar array.
+And housing the heavy batteries in a separate outbuilding will allow you to make the most of your tiny home’s precious square footage.

 Another key design element for North Carolina tiny homes is an exterior deck, especially if you’re planning to live on the coast.
 Your builder should be able to assist with your overall site plan and may even be able to create a set of deck construction documents to be used for building your deck on-site.